-- will make a proposal for a Community legal instrument relating to the implementation of the principle of equal treatment for men and women in occupational social security schemes; - will begin the preparatory work for the framing of a legal instrument on the areas which are exempt from or not covered by Directive 79/7: - will examine the effects of the present system, and in particular those of the application of the head-of-household concept, with a wiew to formulating Community proposals on the 'individualization' of entitlement in particular to establish the social security entitlement of married women or women cohabiting.3
+- begin the preparatory work for the framing of a legal instrument on the areas which are exempt from or not covered by Directive 79/7; - examine the effects of the present system, and in particular those of the application of the "head of household" concept, with a view to formulating Community proposals on the "individualization" of entitlement in particular to establish the social security entitlement of married women or women co-habiting (1). - 5.
+Application of the principle of equal treatment to self-employed women and to women in agriculture, particularly in family enterprises